A scientist in a mask holding what appears to be a slide of a smear sample under a microscope.

 Fungal infections of the vagina occur frequently in women of childbearing age.
 They often require only brief treatment with vaginal suppositories or creams.

-Legionnaires’ disease (legionellosis) is a respiratory disease caused by bacteria.
+Legionnaires’ disease is a respiratory disease caused by bacteria.
 It may or may not be accompanied by pneumonia.
-The source of infection is contamination of the water supply.
+Infection results from water systems contaminated with Legionella bacteria.

 Infection with cytomegalovirus (CMV)

-Cytomegalovirus infections (CMV) can be dangerous for the fetus, premature babies and people with immune deficiency.
+Cytomegalovirus infections (CMV) can be dangerous for unborn and premature babies and people with an immune deficiency.

 Whooping cough (pertussis)

-Whooping cough is a highly infectious communicable disease that is triggered by bacteria.
-The disease can put severe stress on the body and is lengthy.
+Whooping cough is a highly contagious disease triggered by bacteria.
+The disease can put severe stress on the body and lasts a long time.

 Scarlet fever